 Human Sex Trafficking

-In human trafficking awareness acupuncturists learn about the global problem of human trafficking and how their role as a health provider puts them in an important position to make a big impact.
-Students will learn the difference between sex trafficking, labor trafficking, identify vulnerable populations, learn how to report cases of human trafficking, learn about resources available for victims.
+In human trafficking awareness acupuncturists learn about the local and global problem of human trafficking and how their role as a health provider puts them in an important position to make a big impact.
+Students will learn the difference between sex trafficking and exploitation, labor trafficking, identify vulnerable populations.
+Students will also earn how to report cases of human trafficking, learn about resources available for victims.
 Acupuncturists will learn how they can stop the inhumane practice of human trafficking.

 We all have older patients that have been with us through our years of practice.
 They are motivated to learn how to keep their mental vitality, in addition to their physical wellness, and left on their own to 'google it' can leave them confused about where to start.
 This course provides the information you'll need to meet their needs, and answer their questions.

 Learn about the traditional and scientific findings including biomedical anatomy and physiology of the brain, and TCM theory.
 Explore which foods and herbs have been proven effective for certain patients to help overcome or minimize the effects of brain disorders that may come on with age including dementia and Alzheimer’s disease.
 Get clear on how to identify potential red flags and give proper medical referrals.
 This course is available for continuing education credit for NCCAOM PDA’S as well as California and Florida CEU’s.

 NCCAOM Provider #ACHB 1016-006

 Florida Provider# 50- 13977